 Every year couples converge on Whitefriar Street Carmelite Church in Dublin to have their wedding rings blessed at the site of the saints' relics.

 If you haven’t made it down the aisle just yet, the shrine to the saint gets visitors every day of the year and is another way to mark the occasion.
-There's even a book that you can write your prayers and, for the more secular, wishes down in.
+There's even a book where you can write your prayers or wishes in.

-Otherwise, pretty much every single restaurant across the country is running some sort of Valentine's special so why not grab your better half and make the most of the excuse to go out for a fancy dinner on a random Thursday night,
+Otherwise, pretty much every single restaurant across the country is running some sort of Valentine's special, so why not grab your better half and make the most of the excuse to go out for a fancy dinner on a random Tuesday night.

 If you're still searching for your own Valentine why not try out some speed dating to make the most of those few hours after work on the day itself.